Sajjon/Zeus/README.md

 # 🌩 Zeus 🌩
-REST Client with Core Data persistence in Swift.
-This project is inspired by the fantastic Objective-C framework [RestKit](https://github.com/RestKit/RestKit), but this project is written in Swift.

-- [x] ⬇ GET with JSON array without json key
+Written in Swift 3, heaviliy inspired by [RestKit](https://github.com/RestKit/RestKit) and powered by [Alamofire](https://github.com/Alamofire/Alamofire) Zeus is a REST Client with Core Data persistence.

+You can consume your RESTful API and persist the data in Core Data without having to write any Core Data or HTTP code.
+You just create classes (that has to inherit from `NSObject`) and add a couple of lines of code to descibe the model, implement a simple APIClient with a couple lines of code, and then you are all setup!

-- [x] ⬇ GET with JSON object without json key
+- [x] ⬇ GET with JSON object or array with or without json key
 - [x] ❓Condition for determining if incoming object should be stored
 - [x] 🔮 Value transformer, converting e.g. a `String` to an `Int`
 - [x] 🍒 _Cherry picker_ that enables to you chose between incoming value of existing per attribute
-- [x] 3 Convert Swift 3.0
 - [x] 🔀 Nested objects
-- [x] 🔑 GET with JSON object with json key
-- [x] 🔑 GET with JSON array with json key
 - [ ] 💭 Enable in memory store (already prepared but not tested and needs more work), **In progress**
 - [ ] ⬆ POST **estimate: large**

 # Installation
 Cocoapods support coming soon...

-**Zeus will require Swift 3.0**
+**Zeus requires Swift 3.0**

 ## Configuration
 Create an instance of DataStore and ModelManager and setup your mappings.
 Preferably this can be put into some `ZeusConfigurator` class, e.g.